A SPATIAL SOUND MEMORIAL TO AN EXTINCT MIGRATION ROUTE

 Lighthouse in partnership with Fabrica presents Alberto Ruiz Soler and William Fairbrother’s new immersive spatial sound composition and experiential sensory sculpture, Paso.

-Paso is a memorial to an extinct migration route.
-It remembers the chalk land bridge that once connected Britain to Europe and the animal migrants (including 3 species of early human) that crossed it until its collapse due to climate change 450,000 years ago.
+Paso is a memorial to an extinct migration route: the chalk land bridge that once connected Britain to Europe and all the animal migrants (including three species of early humans) that crossed it before its collapse due to climate change 450,000 years ago.

 Paso is intended to be a passing place that celebrates freedom of movement; it is free to visit and open to all, and offers a space to consider the topic of migration from a less human-centred perspective.
 Paso serves as a reminder of the many animal (including human) migration routes that are in jeopardy at the moment and into the future due to the accelerating effect of human decision-making and behaviours around the world.

 The artists would also like to thank Sanjeev Gupta, leading expert on the landbridge for his collaboration.

 Opens Friday 21 January 2022, last day – Sunday 30 January 2022.

 - Accessibility is very important to us, and we want everyone to feel welcome.

 - Please download our Detailed Guide to Audience Experience, intended for anyone with access needs or who would feel more comfortable knowing a little more about the experience before attending.